cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 is fully linear, which means the coefficients of the polynomial can be secret shared in a way that allows each Aggregator to compute a share of `p(j)` for any `j`.
-These intermediate results can then be combined with the affine operations of the validity circuit to produce the final output.
+These intermediate results can then be combined with the affine arithmetic operations of the validity circuit to produce the final output.

 Applying this idea to the example circuit `C` above: